rotundasoftware/modui-base/README.md

 It adds the ability to give a view a `template` function that will be used to render its contents.

 ### Options
-ModuiBase provides a simple declarative syntax to define the puplic properties, or "options", of a view, and a mechanism to update the view when its options are changed.
-The declaritive syntax for options makes it easy to understand the "API" for each view class.
+ModuiBase provides a simple declarative syntax to define the public properties, or "options", of a view, and a mechanism to update the view when its options are changed.
+The declarative syntax for options makes it easy to understand the "API" for each view class.
 Options are:

 * Declared as an array on the view class, with support for required and default values
 * Included automatically as template data when the view's template is rendered